Hamburg; a city of style, culture, waterways and tunnels

 The Chilehaus is also included in the same UNSECO inscription as the warehouse district of Hamburg, and the building is a stunning piece of architecture.
 The Chile House was built in the 1920s and constructed in the style of Brick Expressionism.

 Chilehaus is a 10-storey office building designed by the architect Fritz Höger.
 The beautiful lines that have been created in the shape of a ship’s prow are elegant and look even more stunning when it is lit up of an evening.

 Take a wander through the central courtyard, and you’ll see right through to the sky above.

 Within the crypt is a fascinating museum, where we found out about the whole of St Nicholas Church’s timeline.

 From its origins as a Seaman’s chapel, the aftermath of Hamburg’s Great Fire and the devastation of WWII.

-The Altstadt is another fascinating area of Hamburg.
+Hamburg Old Town is another fascinating area to discover.
 Perhaps it doesn’t have the quainter historic architecture of some German cities, but it has a lot of character, nonetheless.

 The beautiful building that takes pride of place in the centre is the Rathaus (City Hall).
 It houses Hamburg’s seat of government, the parliament and senate, which still assemble here.